Block B: 2011–2013: Formation and beginnings

-Lawsuit against Stardom Entertainment

 On January 3, 2013, it was reported that Block B had filed a suit against their agency to ask for their exclusive contract to be canceled.
 According to media reports, the Block B members filed against Stardom at the Seoul Central District Court and stated "During the signing of the exclusive contract, it was promised that in addition to providing proper training opportunity and facilities, we would be paid on every 25th of the following month...
 However, the agency has not paid us for nearly one year since April 2011."
 They stated: "The CEO of the agency, Mr. Lee, has also disappeared with the 70,000,000 KRW (~66,000 USD) that he collected from the members' parents."
 On May 20, 2013, it was reported that Lee had committed suicide.

 On June 7, 2013, the court ruled in favor of the company, saying "It's difficult to see the company not being able to pay the group as intentional.
 From the evidence provided so far, it is difficult to claim that the label purposely did not pay Block B. It is also difficult to say that the label did not provide proper facilities such as studios and dorms, and it is also difficult to say that they did not provide education and guidance.
 From written records, it cannot be said that Stardom Entertainment violated their management obligations.
 There is a possibility that the musical income of 430,000,000 KRW (approximately $385,000 USD) and the event income of 5,000,000 KRW (approximately $4,500 USD) was not properly taken care of.
 However, from just the evidence provided, it cannot be said that the label purposely kept the money from the members."